hoz-efa/Advanced-Deep-Learning-AIGC-5500-0NA-Midterm-Project/README.md

 - `midterm_project.ipynb`: Jupyter Notebook containing the code and results.
 - `README.md`: This file with instructions on setting up and running the project.
 - `requirements.txt`: List of required Python packages.
-- `accuracy_comparison.png`: Graphical visualization of the results.
+- `Report.pdf`: Professional Report for the project.

 ## Setup and Execution